What do you want to make tomorrow?

 - Demonstrated involvement in service activities that benefit the profession or the community.

-- an ability to apply knowledge of mathematics and science to manufacturing processes, materials, project management, and design of manufacturing systems, emphasizing discreet piece part manufacture;
+- an ability to apply knowledge of mathematics and science to manufacturing processes, materials, and design of manufacturing systems.

-- an ability to design and conduct experiments, as well as to analyze and interpret data related to manufacturing processes, materials evaluation, and manufacturing systems;
+- an ability to design and conduct experiments, and to analyze and interpret data related to manufacturing processes, materials evaluation, and manufacturing systems.

-- an ability to design, select and control a manufacturing system, its components or processes to meet desired needs;
+- an ability to design, select, implement, and control a manufacturing system and its components or processes to meet desired needs.

-- an ability to identify, formulate, and solve manufacturing engineering problems considering constraints, costs, benefits and competitiveness of comparative processes and materials, through a hands-on approach.
+- an ability to identify, formulate, and solve manufacturing engineering problems through a hands-on approach that considers constraints, costs, benefits, and comparative processes and materials.

-- an understanding of professional and ethical responsibilities of a manufacturing engineer;
+- an understanding of the professional and ethical responsibilities of a manufacturing engineer.

-- a broad education necessary to understand the impact of manufacturing engineering solutions in a global and societal context;
+- an understanding of the impact of manufacturing engineering solutions in a global, economic, environmental, and societal context.

-- a recognition of the need for, and an ability to engage lifelong learning;
+- recognition of the need to engage in lifelong learning.

-- a knowledge of contemporary issues facing engineers;
+- knowledge of contemporary issues facing manufacturing engineers.

-- an ability to use techniques, skill and modern engineering tools necessary for manufacturing engineering practice utilizing supporting technologies including design for assembly, design for manufacturability, computer aided design, computer aided manufacturing and rapid prototyping.
+- an ability to use the proper techniques, skills, and modern engineering tools necessary for manufacturing engineering practice utilizing supporting technologies.